comorment/matlabruntime/README.md

 end
 ```

-or alternatively you may change the whole ``runme.m``  code with the one provided in this respiratory.
+or alternatively you may change the whole ``runme.m``  code with the one provided in this repo.

 3- We then need to compile and package  ``runme.m`` .
 Note that, we should also need other mfiles and data in the project to run this code.
 Hence we need to add them via  `` -a ``  option as